Joseph P. Teasdale

 Joseph Patrick Teasdale (March 29, 1936 – May 8, 2014) was an American politician.
-A Democrat, he served as the 48th Governor of Missouri from 1977 to 1981.
+A Democrat, he served as the 48th governor of Missouri from 1977 to 1981.
 Teasdale was formerly a prosecutor for Jackson County, Missouri.
 In 1972, he made his first bid for governor, placing third in the Democratic primary, but attaining name recognition and the nickname "Walking Joe".
-In 1976, after initially running for U.S. Senate, Teasdale switched races and made a second bid for the Governor's office.
+In 1976, after initially running for U.S. Senate, Teasdale switched races and made a second bid for the governor's office.
 He won the nomination and defeated incumbent Kit Bond in an upset.
 In 1980, Teasdale beat back a primary challenge from State Treasurer Jim Spainhower, but was defeated by Bond in a rematch.
 After leaving office, Teasdale returned to practicing law until his death.

 Early life and education

-Teasdale was born in Kansas City, Missouri to William and Adah Downey Teasdale.
-Teasdale's father was a prominent Kansas City attorney, Joseph Teasdale and his three sisters were raised as devout Catholics.
-Teasdale was a multi-sport athlete while attending Rockhurst High School and would later be inducted into the school's Athletic Hall of Fame.
-Following graduation from high school, he attended St. Benedict's College (now Benedictine College) in Atchison, Kansas where he was a member of the school's 1954 NAIA National Champion basketball team.
-Teasdale later earned an undergraduate degree from Rockhurst University, and a Juris Doctor degree from Saint Louis University School of Law.
-In the early-1960s, he enlisted in the United States Air Force Reserve, with his primary duty being at Whiteman Air Force Base where he served as an Airman Third class performing legal staff duties for the 442nd Military Airlift Wing.
+Teasdale was born in Kansas City, Missouri, to William and Adah Downey Teasdale.
+Teasdale's father was a prominent Kansas City attorney.
+Joseph Teasdale and his three sisters were raised as devout Catholics.

+He was a multi-sport athlete while attending Rockhurst High School, and would later be inducted into the school's Athletic Hall of Fame.
+Following graduation from high school, he attended St. Benedict's College (now Benedictine College) in Atchison, Kansas, where he was a member of the school's 1954 NAIA National Champion basketball team.
+He earned an undergraduate degree from Rockhurst University, and a Juris Doctor degree from Saint Louis University School of Law.

+In the early 1960s, he enlisted in the U.S. Air Force Reserve, with his primary duty being at Whiteman Air Force Base where he served as an airman third class performing legal staff duties for the 442nd Military Airlift Wing.
 He served from 1961-1967.